khanlab/scattr/docs/getting_started/singularity.md

 ```

 Other parameters exist, which may help to improve processing times at the
-expense of sensitivity / specifity (e.g. reducing the number of streamlines
+expense of sensitivity / specificity (e.g. reducing the number of streamlines
 generated).